ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/DllInterface.md

 you can integrate the method tracing into your application through the Dll interface.

+If the classes of the ZSQtLib libraries "ZSSys", "ZSIpc" and "ZSIpcTrace" cannot be compiled and linked into the application or Dll, ZSIpcTrace can still be used.

 Using the Dll interface the ZSQtLib libraries are loaded during runtime.

-The Dll interface is a pure C interface, does not use the STL and also no C++ specific constructs.
+The Dll interface is Qt free.

-If the classes of the ZSQtLib libraries "ZSSys", "ZSIpc" and "ZSIpcTrace" cannot be compiled and linked into the application or Dll, ZSIpcTrace can still be used.

 The application or dll that integrates the ZSIpcTrace Dlls via the ZSIpcTrace Dll interface is referred to as the master application or master dll in the following.